nginx/agent/site/content/installation-upgrade/container-environments/docker-images.md

 {{% /tabs %}}

-### Download the agent binary {#agent-binary}

-Before you can build a container image with NGINX, you must build or download the **agent** binary.

-The **agent** binary packages are available from the [NGINX Agent Releases](https://github.com/nginx/agent/releases) page on GitHub.

-Download the binary package for the operating system that you will use in the container image.

-Note the location and name of the downloaded package.
-You will need to use this when running the **make** command to build the image (referred to as `[PATH-TO-PACKAGE]` in the example commands below).

 ### Download the NGINX Plus certificate and key {#myf5-download}

 {{< fa "circle-info" "text-muted" >}} **This step is required if you are using NGINX Plus.
 If you are using NGINX open source, you can skip this section.**